benmvp/migrate-react-hooks-minishop/src/01-state/README.md

 (If at any point you get stuck, you can take a peek at the [answers](./answers/App.js))

+## 🧠 Elaboration & Feedback

+After you're done with the exercise and before jumping to the bonuses, please fill out the [elaboration & feedback form](https://docs.google.com/forms/d/e/1FAIpQLScRocWvtbrl4XmT5_NRiE8bSK3CMZil-ZQByBAt8lpsurcRmw/viewform?usp=pp_url&entry.1671251225=Migrating+to+React+Hooks+Minishop&entry.1984987236=Step+1+-+State).
+It will help seal in what you've learned.

 ## 🤓 Bonus!

 ### 1. Display the query